During a standard strength training session you are resting for around half the time you are in the gym. Don’t be one of these guys

 - Exercises that are going to take longer than 45 seconds to get benefit from

-If you train 3 times a week for 1 hour each time, that’s 90 minutes of potential rest time that you could spend on corrective exercises.
+If you train 3 times a week for 1 hour each time, that’s up to 90 minutes of potential rest time that you could spend on corrective exercises.

 They will help you move better, lift stronger and get injured less – way more beneficial than being hunched over your phone checking facebook!